-I have successfully potty-trained nine of my children, as well as three of my siblings, while they were between the ages of 22 and 28 months, in the course of a week.
+I have successfully potty-trained my ten children, as well as three of my siblings, while they were between the ages of 22 and 28 months, in the course of a week.
 In the next few minutes, I will share my secret method, and hopefully, you too can say good-bye to diaper doody, err, duty, once and for all!

 Step 1: Readiness